Ex-CIA officer gets 19 years for conspiring to spy for China

 But prosecutors said Lee was never able to come up with a good explanation as to where the money came from.
 He ran a tobacco business in Hong Kong but it was essentially a failure, according to prosecutors.

 U.S. District Judge T.S.
-Elliss said Friday he agreed with the conclusion that at least some of the money deposited into Lee's bank account came from Chinese intelligence.
+Ellis said Friday he agreed with the government's conclusion that at least some of the money deposited into Lee's bank account came from Chinese intelligence.
 In turn, he said Lee must have divulged at least some classified information.

-In 2010, Lee created a computer document which described certain locations the CIA would assign officers with certain experience, as well as a location and timeframe of a sensitive CIA operation.
+In 2010, Lee created a computer document which described certain locations where the CIA would assign officers with certain experience, as well as a location and timeframe of a sensitive CIA operation.
 Lee transferred the document to a thumb drive, according to a Justice Department release.

-In 2012, the FBI searched his hotel room in Honolulu, Hawaii and found the thumb drive in Lee’s luggage.
+In 2012, the FBI searched his hotel room in Honolulu and found the thumb drive in Lee’s luggage.
 They found the document in the deleted section of his thumb drive.

 TRUMP-HATING DIA FORMER OFFICER WHO SPIED FOR CHINA RECEIVES 10 YEARS BEHIND BARS